 - informing them of potential over-runs earlier rather than later

-- where necessary, challenging your client’s current thinking when you know it is in their interests to consider other options.
+- where necessary, aiming to shape your client’s current thinking when you know it is in their interests to consider other options.

-In a highly competitive landscape advisers those who are perceived by their clients and contacts to be ‘commercial’ tend to be more successful and attract more business.
-If you are keen to improve your commerciality, start with these 3 simple activities:
+In a highly competitive professional services landscape, advisers who are perceived by their clients and contacts to be ‘commercial’ tend to be more successful and attract more business.
+If you are keen to improve your commerciality, start with these 3 core activities:

-- Make your client contacts ‘look good’ to the key people they need to impress
+- Make your client contacts and other contacts ‘look good’ to the key people they need to impress.

-And if you feel you need to adopt greater commercial awareness amongst your team, do get in touch to discuss our coaching, training and e-learning support for this skill.
+And if you feel you need to adopt greater commercial awareness amongst your team, feel free to get in touch to discuss our coaching, training and e-learning support for this skill.